 Hengyuan Qi is a first year at UCLA.
 His current major is pre-applied mathematics.
 Beside math, he is also interested in philosophy and gender studies.
 He loves basketball and often watches anime in his free time.

-Lydia Qin is a high school volunteer with the Breaking Numbers Into Parts group.
-She has participated in Math Circle for eight years.
+Lydia Qin is a high school junior.
+She has participated in Math Circle for over eight years.
 She loves teaching math, especially to young, enthusiastic kids.
 In her free time, she enjoys cooking and playing ultimate frisbee.

 Steven Qu is a fourth year math of computation major.
 This is his second year in the Math Circle.
 He is excited to meet everyone and he hopes you will enjoy this program.